abhinav-TB/dantdb/README.md

 # datantDB
-A no-SQL database inspired inspired by SQLite .
+A simple no-SQL database inspired inspired by SQLite .

 ## Features